SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **-RefreshRate=**: Monitor refresh rate override.

+**-ResaveAssets**: Danger!
+Only use this if you have a backup of your custom assets, ideally in version control.
+Here be dragons:

+Depends on the **-ParseAssetMetadata** launch option also being enabled.

+This is our first experiment with automatically patching asset files.
+It will attempt to preserve comments and line numbers in your files (this is why asset metadata is needed).
+However, certain comments may not be preserved.
+In particular, comments with blank lines surrounding them.

+At the time of writing (2025-05-06) the game will convert blueprints from the legacy (Blueprint_*** prefix) format to newer list-based format.
+It cannot yet auto-convert blueprints with NPC conditions or rewards because we haven't written conversion code for those yet, but it's on our wishlist.

 **-ResetSteamStatsAndAchievements**: Reset all progress on Steam achievements and stats.

 **-SkipAssets**: Disable loading asset bundles and Workshop content.
 This is useful for quickly iterating on serverside code.